 Slightly erratic behaviour or not being able to register pulses at all during the session (as has happened to me on several occasions with the Garmin FR935 over the last few weeks).
 Changes from the past?
 It's been very hot these days with high humidity, so the sweating has been much greater; but the biggest change I've noticed is when I shaved the hair on my arms in anticipation of the race this weekend.

 Can hair affect the measurement in any way?
-No, especially if instead of putting it on, which is what could hinder it, we remove it.
+No, especially if instead of putting it on, which is what 1TP10It could hinder, we remove it.
 In my opinion, it is a combination of all aspects.
-More sweating makes the watch slippery and there is no hair that can help "hold" it, added to the change in sensations that having shaved arms can cause.
+Increased sweating that makes the watch slip more easily and no hair that can help "hold" it on, plus the change in sensation that having shaved arms can cause.

 But don't forget that with so much moisture, the sensors on your chest can also show strange things for the same reason.
 Sweat makes it easier for the sensor to move or slip on your body.